 13. Take a Day Trip

-Just like Bled, Slovenia in Winter is charming and majestic.
-There are so many beautiful places worth visiting, and bearing in mind that Slovenia is a small country, many are accessible on a day trip from Bled.
+There are so many beautiful places worth visiting and many are accessible on a day trip from Bled.
 Here’s a selection of some of the best day trips to consider during the winter:

 Book Your Tour: Triglav National Park Tour from Bled